Willie Wallace: Celtic

 Within six months of joining Celtic, Wallace was to attain Scottish footballing immortality, as one of the "Lisbon Lions", the famous team who won the European Cup in 1967.
 He was later part of the team that reached the 1970 European Cup Final but was defeated 2–1 by Feyenoord.
-He also won the league championship in each of the four seasons he was at the Glasgow club, plus the Scottish Cup in 1967, 1969 and 1971 and the League Cup in 1968 and 1968 during an era widely considered the greatest in the club's history.
+He also won the league championship in each of the five seasons he was at the Glasgow club, plus the Scottish Cup in 1967, 1969 and 1971 and the League Cup in 1967 and 1968 during an era widely considered the greatest in the club's history.
 In total, he scored 140 goals for Celtic in 239 games.

 Later career

 After five fruitful years with Celtic, Wallace and team-mate John Hughes were sold to Crystal Palace in October 1971 for a combined fee of £30,000.
-Neither enjoyed great success in Croydon and Wallace was back in Scotland with Dumbarton less than a year later.
+Neither enjoyed great success in South London and Wallace was back in Scotland with Dumbarton less than a year later.
 As his career wound down, he moved to Australia in March 1975 to play for APIA, where he won two league titles before returning to Scotland in March 1977, first to Partick Thistle for a week, before becoming player-coach at Ross County for the rest of the 1976–77 season.